Woolly mammoth fossils.

 This roulette wheel from the 1890s was in the second floor of the House of Lords.

 And jewelry that was recovered from Bonnie and Clyde’s Joplin hideout in 1933.

 Other exhibits at the complex include the Joplin Sports Authority Sports Hall of Fame, the National Historical Cookie Cutter Museum, and the Merle Evans Circus Tent #27 Miniature Circus (my daughter spent about twenty minutes staring wide-eyed at this miniature circus that fills an entire room).

-Oh, and to see the cool glowing rocks, too.
+Oh, and to see cool glowing rocks, too.

-The Joplin History & Mineral Museum is located at 504 S. Schifferdecker Avenue.
+The Joplin Museum Complex is located at 504 S. Schifferdecker Avenue.